Fraud Prevention Information Center

 Central Illinois Bank is committed to protecting your personal and account information.
 We have account monitoring systems and other controls in place to recognize and help prevent fraud.

 Central Illinois Bank will never attempt to gain your personal or account information via email, text message or automated phone calls.
 Attempts such as these should be considered fraud.
 If you are contacted in this manner or believe you are the victim of bank fraud, contact your local branch immediately for assistance.
+Click for locations.

 The online banking industry has seen an increase in fraudulent activity over the last several months.
 With keystroke loggers, virus attacks and phishing scams becoming more prevalent, are you doing all you can to protect yourself from becoming a victim of fraud?